pyeventsourcing/eventsourcing/docs/topics/process.rst

 -------------------

-A system can be defined by describing the connections between the processes in the system, as a list of pairs of process classes.
+A system can be defined by describing the connections between the processes in the system.

+The library's ``System`` class can be constructed with sequences of process classes, that show which process follows which other process in the system.

+For example, the sequence (A, B, C) shows that B follows A, and C follows B. The sequence (A, A) shows that A follows A.

+The sequence (A, B, A) shows that B follows A, and A follows B.

+The sequences ((A, B, A), (A, C, A)) is equivalent to (A, B, A, C, A).

-The orders and the reservations processes need to follow each other.
+In this example, the orders and the reservations processes need to follow each other.
 Also the payments and the orders processes need to follow each other.
 There is no direct relationship between reservations and payments.

 .. code:: python